 - A community of peers with common interests

-Divided into two sections: a one-week residential program that begins Sunday, August 18 - Monday, August 26 and an online lead-in that begins August 1.
+Divided into two sections: a one-week residential program that runs Sunday, August 23 - Monday, August 31, 2015 and an online lead-in that begins August 1.

 Catalyst is a unique blended-learning program at Brown University that prepares incoming first-years for the rigors of a science concentration at Brown.
 Funded by a grant from the Howard Hughes Medical Institute and run by the New Scientist Program at Brown University, Catalyst embraces the belief that through collaboration with peers, continual engagement with problem solving, and the support of an entire community, students can thrive in the sciences.